-Uffindell saga shows National's candidate selection process must improve: Luxon
+'Pretty yuck': Willis on underwear trophies at Uffindell's student flat

 Willis said she was conscious there had been a number of allegations made in recent days that were now being investigated.
 "I don't want to prejudice that."

-Willis said the report of that inquiry would not be made public, but decisions from it would be.
+Dew's inquiry findings would not be made public, but decisions from it would be.

-She said she had spoken to Uffindell since leader Christopher Luxon suspended him from caucus while allegations by a former flatmate against him were investigated by Maria Dew QC.
+Willis said she had spoken to Uffindell since Luxon suspended him.

 "I have said to him that I supported Todd Muller to be assisting him to get home to Tauranga, I have shared with him my view that if there is further information that he thinks the investigation needs to bear in mind that he should provide that to Maria Dew, QC, to ensure her investigation can be thorough.
-And of course, I have sent my wishes to him and his family at what I am sure is a difficult time."

-Bay of Plenty MP Todd Muller drove Uffindell back to Tauranga after he was suspended – Uffindell had been on Muller's electorate committee prior to the Tauranga byelection.
+"And of course, I have sent my wishes to him and his family at what I am sure is a difficult time."

-Speaking on the release of Budget documents today, Luxon repeated his previous statements that Labour was "addicted to spending".
+Muller drove Uffindell back to Tauranga after he was suspended – Uffindell had been on Muller's electorate committee prior to the Tauranga byelection.

 Uffindell was stood down from National's caucus late on Tuesday by Luxon as an investigation was launched into allegations made by a female flatmate of Uffindell when the pair studied at Otago University in the early 2000s.